RunestoneInteractive/httlads/_sources/Happiness/happiness.rst

 #.
 Calculate the average population for each region?

+.. fillintheblank:: fb_ea_avg_pop

+   The average population is |blank| for East Asia.

+   - :253848815: Is the correct answer
+     :x: Please check your formula

 #.
 Find the name of the country in each region with the largest population

+.. fillintheblank:: fb_reg_lg_pop

+   |blank| has the largest population in Latin America and Caribbean

+   - :Brazil: Is the correct answer
+     :x: Not quite, keep on working.

 #.
 What is the country in each region with the smallest population?

+.. fillintheblank:: fb_reg_sm_pop

+   |blank| has the smallest population in the Middle East and North Africa region.

+   - :Bahrain: Is the correct answer
+     :x: Keep trying!

 .. shortanswer:: act_own_questions_2